11 Best ETSY SEO TOOLS FOR KEYWORD RESEARCH

 - The categories you put your listing in

-- The description of your listing (added this year)
+- The description of your listing (added last year)

 Etsy Search Bar (Free)